Marking our milestones to date

 - Panasonic announces $1 million donation to the Museum.

-- Society of Former Special Agents of the FBI names the Museum to be the official repository for series of Oral History Transcripts from top special agents of the FBI.
+- Society of Former Special Agents of the FBI names the Museum to be the official repository for a series of Oral History Transcripts from top special agents of the FBI.

 - District of Columbia approves the issuance of $80 million of tax-exempt industrial revenue bonds for construction of the Museum.